-The PSF(SBOE) has potential liability in two sets of defense class actions asserting fraudulent conveyance claims and seeking to recover moneys paid the PSF(SBOE) for the sale of publicly-traded securities in response to tender offers made in the context of leveraged buy-outs.
-While ultimately uncertain whether the PSF(SBOE) will have any liability for these matters, management believes that it is unlikely that these suits will result in any liability to the Fund during the twelve months subsequent to August 31, 2016, therefore, in accordance with GAAP, no accrual for these matters is currently reflected in the accompanying financial statements.
-The Attorney General's Office is representing the PSF(SBOE) in both matters and asserting sovereign immunity and other defenses.
+The PSF(SBOE) has potential liability in a class action defense which asserts fraudulent conveyance claims and which seeks to recover moneys paid the PSF(SBOE) for the sale of publicly-traded securities in response to tender offers made in the context of leveraged buy-outs.
+While ultimately uncertain whether the PSF(SBOE) will have any liability for this matter, management believes that it is unlikely that this suit will result in any liability to the Fund during the twelve months subsequent to August 31, 2017. therefore, in accordance with GAAP, no accrual for this matter is currently reflected in the accompanying financial statements.
+The Attorney General's Office is representing the PSF(SBOE) and asserting sovereign immunity and other defenses.